 Is there a difference between receiving a stipend, a government grant, an institutional waiver, an endowment payment, an allocation or a scholarship?
 I’ll give you a hint, it isn’t the money.

 A “scholarship” is a precious word in our culture.
 If your teen receives a scholarship, the amount of the award doesn’t much matter- it strokes our ego just the same.
 A scholarship validates 18 years of hard work as a homeschool parent, and we get to post about it on Facebook.
 Ok, maybe not you.
 Maybe it’s just my observation that so many parents are quick to tell me how

-they (oops, I mean their) teen earned a “scholarship” for this or that, which certainly makes them an expert in the thing they are selling you.
+they (oops, I mean their) teen earned a “scholarship” for this or that.
+Does that sound snarky?

-I don’t want to undercut the victory of a teen that earns a scholarship, but my role is to help you be the best guidance counselor for your teen, and that requires you to ask some hard questions before the celebration.
+I don’t want to undercut the victory of a teen’s scholarship, but my role is to help you be the best guidance counselor for your teen, and that requires you to ask some hard questions before the celebration.

 - Is this scholarship a one-time (non-renewable) award, or does it renew every year?